aisichenko/install_python/README.md

 ## Step 2

-Install python3 64 bits by running the miniconda3 .exe file. :warning: **When prompted, make sure to check the box "Add Anaconda to the system PATH environment variable".** :warning:
+Install python3 64 bits by running the miniconda3 .exe file. :warning: **When prompted, make sure to install for all users (admin)".** :warning: This will ensure miniconda3 is installed at `C:\ProgramData\miniconda3`.
+Then, open up the Windows environment variables at "Edit the system environment variables" in Control Panel.
+Click on Environment Variables then select the `Path` variable under the System Variables list and click Edit.
+Add a new environment variable with this path: `C:\ProgramData\miniconda3`.

 ## Step 3